prismAId

 1. AI Model Provider Account and API Key:

-• Register for an account with OpenAI, GoogleAI, Cohere, or Anthropic and obtain an API key from your provider’s dashboard.
+• Register for an account with OpenAI, GoogleAI, Cohere, or Anthropic and obtain an API key.

-• Generate an API key from the the provider dashboard.
+• Generate an API key from the provider’s dashboard.

 2. Install prismAId:

-• Follow the installation instructions below based on your preferred system from the Supported Systems section.
+• Follow the installation instructions below based on your preferred system.

 3. Prepare Papers for Review: